zachpmanson/notes/notes/Archive/Lines.md

 ---

+> It never gets easier, you just get faster.

+-- Greg LeMond

+---

 > Tap and Go works the same way Myki does
 > Card tells reader “I’m card 6742069”
 > Reader tells server “card 6742069 just touched on at South Kensington at 4:20PM”